syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 * In the decade view, when the range is selected as 2022 - 2025, then the range value will be 01-01-2022 to 31-12-2025.
 * In the century view, when the range is selected as 2020-2029 to 2030-2039, then the range value will be 01-01-2020 to 31-12-2039.

-### Range Selection Direction
+### Range selection direction
-The Range Selection Direction is specified in the calendar property enumeration which is uesd to select the range based on the direction.
-The `RangeSelectionDirection` provides five types of direction such as `Default`, `Forward`, `Backward`, `Both` and `None`.
+The Range Selection Direction is specified in the calendar property enumeration, which is used to select the range based on the direction.
+The `RangeSelectionDirection` provides five types of direction such as `Default`, `Forward`, `Backward`, `Both`, and `None`.
 The default `RangeSelectionDirection` is `Default` in the SfCalendar.

-#### Range Selection Direction - Forward
+#### Range selection direction - forward
-If the `RangeSelectionDirection` property to `Forward` allows you to select only the dates after the selected range start date and the dates before the range start date is considered as disabled date.
+If you set the `RangeSelectionDirection` property to `Forward`, you can select only the dates after the selected range start date, while dates before the range start date are considered disabled.
 The start date will not be changed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}